-Maurice Walsh was born in Ballydonoghue on 2 May 1879.
+Maurice Walsh, novelist and short story writer was born in the parish of Ballydonoghue, just outside LIstowel on 2nd May 1879.
 He was the third child of ten and the first son born to John Walsh, a local farmer, and his wife Elizabeth Buckley who lived in a three-roomed thatched farmhouse.
 John Walsh’s main interests were books and horses and he himself did little about the farm, preferring to have a hired man.
 The most famous of these was Paddy Bawn Enright, whose name was to be immortalised by Maurice Walsh in his story The Quiet Man (though the name was not used in the movie version).
 John Walsh passed on to his son not only a love of books but also legends and folk tales and the theory of place that were later to be a feature of many of Maurice’s books.

 He received his early education at Lisselton National School and then spent two years at St. Michael’s College, Listowel.
 He entered the British civil service in 1901 and was appointed to the excise department in the Highlands of Scotland.
 Maurice had always been interested in writing and, during his early years in Scotland, this interest started to bear fruit.
 He sent off some stories and had two published in the Irish Emerald in 1908.
 That year also saw his marriage, on 8 August 1908, in Dufftown,Banffshire, Scotland, to Caroline Begg (always known by her nickname “Toshon”).